jridgewell/sourcemap-scopes-encoding/README.md

 Name:         Prefix (Option A)
 Description:  Prefix start/end items with their length

+Name:         Prefix (Option A, unsigned)
+Description:  Prefix start/end items with their length.
+Use unsigned VLQ where appropriate.

 Name:         Remaining (Option B)
 Description:  Add a "remaining VLQs count" to items for unknown flags

+Name:         Remaining (Option B, unsigned)
+Description:  Add a "remaining VLQs count" to items for unknown flags.
+Use unsigned VLQ where appropriate.

 Name:         Tag-Value-Length Split (Option C)
 Description:  Prefix start/end items with a tag and their length